 In 1941, the farm relocated to Beltsville, Maryland.
 The old farm site was undeveloped when Brigadier General Somervell made it his second choice for the new War Department headquarters.4

 the move of the Arlington Experimental Farm to Beltsville, Maryland, freed the space for construction of a new headquarters for the US War Department

 Source: US Department of Agriculture, Map, Arlington Research Farm

-The 67-acre parcel was bounded on one side by the Georgetown and Alexandria Road (Arlington Heights Road), adjacent to the edge of Arlington Memorial Cemetery.
+The 67-acre parcel was bounded on one side by the Georgetown and Alexandria Road (Arlington Heights Road), adjacent to the edge of Arlington National Cemetery.
 The Pennsylvania Railroad, using the line of the former Washington, Alexandria, and Mount Vernon Electric Railway, and the planned road from Memorial Bridge also constrained the planning.
 To build a structure large enough to meet General Somervell's defined requirements, the architects planned to construct a five-sided building in order to maximize use of the available acreage.

 approximate location of Pentagon, as planned on Arlington Experimental Farm location